mangonnet/mangonnet.github.io/pages/research.md

 [**Competitiveness, Partisanship, and Subnational Protest in Argentina**](http://mangonnet.com/assets/am_cps2013.pdf) (with Moises Arce).
 2013. _Comparative Political Studies_ 46(8), 895--919.<br>

+---

 ### <a name="Working Papers"></a>Working Papers

-**How Emancipation Drives Property Rights** (available on request)
+**How Emancipation Drives Property Rights** (available on request).
-* Winner of the 2021 _Mancur Olson Award_ to the Best Dissertation in Political Economy in the previous two years, American Political Science Association
+* Winner of the 2021 _Mancur Olson Award_ to the Best Dissertation in Political Economy in the previous two years, American Political Science Association.
-* Winner of the 2019 _Lahan_ Best Graduate Student Paper, Northeastern Political Science Assotiation
+* Winner of the 2019 _Lahan_ Best Graduate Student Paper, Northeastern Political Science Assotiation.